sourcewalker/swift-template/README.md

-# Swift Template for Visual Studio [Folder]
+# Swift Template for Visual Studio

-Project scaffolding templates for Mondelez Projects by Proximity BBDO Indian Ocean
+Project scaffolding templates for ASP.NET Core, ASP.NET Framework, Umbraco CMS

 ## 1. Author

 Nalijaona Irina Andriamifidy
-Software Engineer at Proximity BBDO Indian Ocean
-&copy; Copyright Proximity 2019
+@sourcewalker

 ## 2. About this project

-This project is for maintaining the folder structure of the extension for starting new project for Mondelez Client used by Proximity BBDO Indian Ocean.
+This project is for maintaining the folder structure of the extension for starting new project.

 ### 2.1.
 Prerequisites for using the project